MS München: Early career

-MS München was launched on May 12, 1972 at the shipyards of Cockerill Yards, Hoboken, Flanders, Belgium (Yard number 860) and delivered on September 22, 1972.
+MS München was launched on 12 May 1972 at the shipyards of Cockerill Yards, Hoboken, Flanders, Belgium (Yard number 860) and delivered on 22 September 1972.
 München was a LASH ship and was the only ship of her kind under the German flag.
-She departed on her maiden voyage to the United States on October 19, 1972.
+She departed on her maiden voyage to the United States on 19 October 1972.

 Her sister ship MS Bilderdijk was built for the Holland America Line also at the shipyards of Cockerill Yards, Hoboken, Belgium (Yard number 859).
 She sailed under the Dutch flag until 1986 when she was renamed Rhine Forest.
-This ship was retired from commercial operation on December 15, 2007.
-She has been scrapped in Bangladesh.
+This ship was retired from commercial operation on 15 December 2007.
+She was subsequently scrapped in Bangladesh.

 Last voyage and search operations

-München departed the port of Bremerhaven on December 7, 1978, bound for Savannah, Georgia.
+München departed the port of Bremerhaven on 7 December 1978, bound for Savannah, Georgia.
 This was her usual route, and she carried a cargo of steel products stored in 83 lighters and a crew of 28.
 She also carried a replacement nuclear reactor-vessel head for Combustion Engineering, Inc. This was her 62nd voyage, and took her across the North Atlantic, where a fierce storm had been raging since November.
 München had been designed to cope with such conditions, and carried on with her voyage.
 The exceptional flotation capabilities of the LASH carriers meant that she was widely regarded as being practically unsinkable.